cjessett/freediveca/content/courses/surf-survival.md

 sku: "sku_GUL08haeHZuEMr"
 ---

 Learn how to apply the breathing, mental, and training techniques used by top level freedivers to sudden and long breath holds.
-Being able to manage stress through a deeper awareness of your body/mind will help you remain calm and conserve oxygen during a wipeout.
+This course will improve your breathing, safely train your breath hold in the water, and help you recover faster.
+Being able to manage stress through better control of your body and mind will help you remain calm and conserve oxygen during a wipeout.

 ## **YOU SHOULD ATTEND IF YOU WANT TO:**
   - Improve your breathing & increase your breath hold